VenkataBhaskarr/TechnicalBlogs/CloudComputing.md

 ### What are CSP's

-CSP is a company which provides multiples cloud services and chaining these to form the cloud architecture. on the other hand cloud platforms are the ones which provide certain number of services but not the every service put there.
+CSP is a company which provides multiple cloud services and chaining these to form the cloud architecture. on the other hand cloud platforms are the ones which provide certain number of services but not the every service out there.

 ### cloud services